simoncblyth/env/trac/migration/sl59/steps.rst

 #. `tracbuild-auto` ran into missing bittennotify, due to remote SVN server no longer being accessible

+   * Lin Tao is working in archiving all remote dependencies with `package-` functions

 #. `navadd-` Trac configuration stomps upon  "query,daily" changing to "query"

    * probably the "daily" was added manually, without inclusion into the functions
+   * UNTESTED FIX IN :env:`r4007`

 #. `scm-recover-lastlinks` omitted to set up a last links to the recovered
    svnsetup dated directory which forced manual definition of the symbolic link